 Holy all that is deliciously decadent, guys.
 This overnight brioche cookie butter & chocolate chip French toast is the bees knees.
 Really, this is more like a bread pudding than a French toast, but I'm sticking with French toast casserole because that means I get to eat this at breakfast.
 And I definitely want this for breakfast.
 It's got lots of cookie butter spread throughout, plus chocolate chips sprinkled throughout.
 Banana helps balance things out and makes the casserole feel more breakfast-y.
+We use my French brioche loaf for this.

 I am all about this French toast which is what I really need really get about now cause I've got some mama blues going on right about now.
 The past few weeks, my daughter has been extra clingy and not dealing with separation very well.
 I suspect it has to do with the trip out to New York because I can't leave a room without her needing to know exactly where I'm going and why.
 If I try to leave the room without informing her, it's immediate panic and waterworks.
 The worst part?
 She will start saying things like "Mama left because she doesn't love me anymore" Talk about heart shattering words right there.